About the Vermont Humanities CouncilBecause Ideas Matter

 A statewide nonprofit organization founded in 1974, the Vermont Humanities Council strives to make Vermont a state in which every individual reads, participates in public affairs, and continues to learn throughout life.

 A state affiliate of the National Endowment for the Humanities, VHC believes that engagement with the world of ideas, in interaction with others, contributes uniquely to richer lives, stronger communities, a more humane society, and a better world.

-The Vermont Humanities Council has developed a broad range of programs that serve Vermonters of all ages and backgrounds.
+The Vermont Humanities Council has developed a broad range of programs that serves Vermonters of all ages and backgrounds.
 In 2016 VHC sponsored humanities events in 127 Vermont communities, including towns in each of Vermont’s 14 counties.

 Programs include book discussions, speaker events, conferences, a statewide one-book community reading program, and a grants program that supports humanities projects of other nonprofit organizations.

 Collaboration is at the core of VHC’s work.
 In 2016, VHC worked with almost 300 organizations across Vermont.

 These programs and events strengthen Vermont’s communities not only by their character and design, but also by happening in the facilities of key town organizations such as libraries, museums, community centers, and schools.
 And humanities-based literacy programs reach childcare providers, middle school students, teen and underserved parents, incarcerated adults, and adult basic education students.

 The humanities are those subjects that help us understand the human experience.
 They are the tools of self-reflection.
 The humanities include history, literature, ethics, philosophy, archaeology, linguistics, comparative religion, jurisprudence, and the history, criticism and theory of the arts.